hplush/slowreader/CONTRIBUTING.md

 If you are not just fixing a bug but want to join the core team, here is the path:

 1. Your first task is to test `pnpm test` in your environment and report issue.
+2. If you have a RSS Reader, your second task is to export all your subscriptions from your reader in a file.
+Then, check if our [loader-tests](./loader-tests/) project supports testing of your specific file type.
+If it does, run the `loader-test` script for your file and make sure all posts are returned correctly.
-2. Go to our [Tasks plan](https://github.com/orgs/hplush/projects/1) and take next task from `Onboarding` column.
+3. Go to our [Tasks plan](https://github.com/orgs/hplush/projects/1) and take next task from `Onboarding` column.
 If `Onboarding` is empty, you can look in `Ready to Take`.
    1. Choose any task that fits the best to you.
    2. Write there `I want to take it`.
    3. The task will be reserved for you for a week.
    4. Don’t worry if a week is not enough.
 Just make a [draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
-3. After the onboarding, you can take tasks from the `Ready to Take` column.
+4. After the onboarding, you can take tasks from the `Ready to Take` column.
 See the discussions in issues to pick next one.

 Feel free to ask [maintainer](https://t.me/sitnik) about your next task.